allen-ciq/allen-ciq/README.md

 I've been a professional software engineer since 2013.
 I got my start in ad tech working on a hierarchical targeting forecast engine.

 I'm a tinkerer and a lover of puzzles.
 I like troubleshooting and figuring things out.
 I enjoy getting out on my bike and enjoying Colorado, and then coming home and cooking dinner or playing my guitar.
-I'm eagerly awaiting my Steam Deck and my Analogue Pocket.
+I enjoy retro computers and modern computers alike; I love my Analogue Pocket and my Steam Deck, both.
+One of these days I'll get around to installing FreeDOS on my ODroid H2+, and RetroArch on my Ouya.

 <!---
 allen-ciq/allen-ciq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.